GHKyrie/d3-react-example/README.md

 # Author's note

-This app is an application example of an React+D3 application.
+This app is an example of an React + D3 application.
 Taken from a book

 # Getting Started with Create React App